 Coordinator Contact: rafael.grohmann@utoronto.ca

-Misha Salahshoor
+Gemma Galdon-Clavell (speaker), Misha Salahshoor

 Coordinator Contact: misha.salahshoor@iaaa-algorithmicauditors.org

-Georgia Panagiotidou, Ben Snaith, Tamara Kneese
+Ben Snaith, Georgia Panagiotidou, Aurora Gomez, Tamara Kneese

 Coordinator Contact: georgia.panagiotidou@kcl.ac.uk